-1. Evaluation

-(Technical and Professional Performance) 30%

-2. Examinations, Clinic Assignments, and

-- practicals derived in the following manner: 70% - 20% Average of Quizzes, Worksheets and Computer Programs (Medialab, Medtraining and Simulations) - 20% Final Practical - 30% Final Written Examination given by Medical Laboratory Technology Department
+- Evaluation (Technical and Professional Performance) 20% Examinations, Clinic Assignments, and practicals derived in the following manner: 70% 20% - Average of Ouizzes Worksheets and Comm - 20% Average of Quizzes, Worksheets and Computer Programs (Medialab, Medtraining and Simulations) - 20% Final Practical - 30% Final Written Examination given by Medical Laboratory Technology Department

 Students will be under the direct supervision of the hematology technicians and scientists assigned to the department for the day.
 The student performs tasks on patients with the supervision of the tech working with the student that day.
-The weekly/daily rotation schedule serves a guideline and individual experiences each day may vary by workload and situations.
+The weekly/daily rotation schedule serves as a guideline and individual experiences each day may vary by workload and situations.
 Students should actively seek opportunities to engage in learning opportunities that are present during their time in the hematology, coagulation and fluid analysis areas.
 The student should understand the control measures in place as well as observe/shadow as much as possible any unique and challenging events occurring in the department.